 - On the dirt road from Irakli Beach to Cape Emine and the nearby village of Emona.
 This way is in deplorable condition and can only be travelled by off-road car, on foot or by bicycle.
 The distance is 8.5 km.
 The route is visible on the attached above map.

 - Walking along the beach of Irakli, then continue along the coast covered with big rocks and other small beaches.
 The distance is about 7 km.
-Some of the photos below are from that transition.
+Some of the photos below are from that hike.
 Unfortunately, we do not have a GPX route file.
 Indeed, compared to No 1, this route is much more difficult.
 That is because, on the strips with rocks, one has to jump from rock to stone.

 - Walking or biking on another path starting from Elenite Resort.
 Its length is about 11 km in one direction.
 For more details, description and photos you can see this link where there is a GPX file (the page is in Bulgarian).